ccnmtl/mediathread/README.markdown

     git clone https://github.com/ccnmtl/mediathread.git

 2. Build the database
-   For Postgres:
+   For Postgres (preferred):
      A. Create the database `createdb mediathread`

-   For MySQL:
+   For MySQL: (Note: Mediathread is not well-tested on recent version of MySQL.)
      A. Edit the file `requirements/libs.txt`
         - comment out the line `psycopg2`
         - uncomment the `MySQL-python` line.
-Note: Mediathread is not well-tested on recent version of MySQL.
      B. Create the database

     echo "CREATE DATABASE mediathread" | mysql -uroot -p mysql